Here we describe how Tier 1 and Tier 2 Reg A+ offerings are different.

 Tier 1 permits capital raises of up to $20 million per year from individual "Main Street" investors, and of course, from accredited investors and institutions worldwide.

 With Tier 1, the SEC does not require an audit before filing.
-However, this advantage often falls by the wayside because many US States require audited financials for Tier 1 to satisfy their process.
+However, this advantage often falls by the wayside because the many US States require audited financials for Tier 1 to satisfy their process.
 Another potential advantage for Tier 1 is that your company is not required by the SEC to provide an annual audit after you complete your raise.

 It is more involved to make a Tier 1 offering because you must satisfy the Blue Sky investing regulations of each US State that you accept investors from.
 As a result, Tier 1 is generally used by Banks because they often have available State exemptions and a local customer base that they can appeal to easily.